cloud-simple/tmate/README.md

 > **Note**
 >
-> Change the template's `spec.containers.args` to the list of GitHub users which will to have access to you shared session via SSH using the public keys available from GitHub API `https://github.com/<username>.keys`
+> Change the template's `spec.containers.args` to the list of GitHub users which will have access to you shared session via SSH using the public keys available from GitHub API `https://github.com/<username>.keys`

 ```console
 kubectl create -f - << '_EOF'